-- fines. - seizure of illegal fishing gear and catches, - sequestration of the vessel, - suspension or withdrawal of authorization to fish, - reduction or withdrawal of the fishing quota, if applicable. - 92.
-The CPC under whose jurisdiction the farm for bluefin tuna is located shall take enforcement measures with respect to a farm, where it has been established, in accordance with its law that this farm does not comply with the provisions of paragraphs 78 to 86 and 93 (caging operations and observers) and with Recommendation 06-07.
+107. The CPC under whose jurisdiction the farm for bluefin tuna is located shall take appropriate enforcement measures with respect to a farm, where it has been established, in accordance with its law that this farm does not comply with the provisions of paragraphs 94 to 104.

-The measures may include in particular depending on the gravity of the offence and in accordance with the pertinent provisions of national law:

-- fines, - suspension or withdrawal of the record of FFBs, - prohibition to put into cages or market quantities of bluefin tuna.
+The measures may include in particular depending on the gravity of the offence and in accordance with the pertinent provisions of national law, suspension or withdrawal of the record of bluefin tuna farms, together with fines.